Traditional IRA Distributions - Exceptions to the Rules

 - If you are the beneficiary of a deceased IRA owner, there are special rules that apply to Inherited IRA distributions.

 - The 10% penalty does not apply if you are receiving distributions in the form of an annuity.

 - You can take early distributions from your Traditional IRA account if they are for qualified higher education expenses and do not exceed the amount specifically used for these expenses.
 Qualified educational expenses include tuition, fees, books, supplies, and other qualified equipment.

 - First-time home buyers can use an early Traditional IRA distribution to buy, build, or rebuild a first home (up to $10,000).

 - Distributions that are due to an IRS levy of the qualified plan do not face the 10% penalty.

 - Qualified reservist distributions are also exempt from penalty.

 - Distributions that are made as rollovers into another IRA or qualified plan (and follow the timeline for IRA rollovers) do not incur a penalty.

 The exceptions for taking early Traditional IRA distributions can potentially provide account holders with additional benefits on top of the tax advantages inherent to the account.
-Before taking an early distribution from your Traditional IRA, be sure to call your provider and share your specific situation to ensure your specific situation falls within IRS guidelines.
-Please feel free to contact New Direction Trust Company at firstname.lastname@example.org or 877-742-1270 or send us a message through your client portal at portal.ndtco.com.
+Before taking an early distribution from your Traditional IRA, be sure to call your custodian and share your specific situation to ensure it falls within IRS guidelines.
+Please feel free to contact New Direction Trust Company at 877-742-1270 or send us a message through your client portal at portal.ndtco.com.